 Bill Coplin is an award-winning, full-time undergraduate professor and advisor at Syracuse University who has published more than 110 books and articles.
-His first priority to help high school and college students develop the skills they need to do well and do good.
-Coplin can be reached at email@example.com.
+His first priority is to help high school and college students develop the skills they need to do well and do good.
+Coplin can be reached at firstname.lastname@example.org.

 This website serves as a gateway to the writings and educational materials that Coplin, with the help of his students and colleagues, has developed over the past 50 years.